Robert P. Watson

-Robert P. Watson (born 1962) is an American political scientist and a historian of US politics, and the author of many books on US political and military history.
-He is Distinguished Professor of American History and Avron Fogelman Research Professor at Lynn University.
+Robert P. Watson (born 1962) is an American political scientist and a historian of US politics, and the author of several books on US political and military history.
+Watson holds the titles Distinguished Professor of American History, Avron Fogelman Research Professor, and Assistant Director of the Center for Citizenship and Civility at Lynn University in Florida.

-Education and career
+Education

-Watson has a bachelor's degree from Virginia Tech, a master's degree from the University of West Florida, and a Ph.D. from Florida Atlantic University.
+Watson holds a bachelor's degree from Virginia Tech, a master's degree from the University of West Florida, and a Ph.D. from Florida Atlantic University.
+He was a member of the football and track teams at Virginia Tech and has been inducted into two sports halls of fame.

+Career

-Watson held a position at Northern Arizona University before moving to the University of Hawaiʻi at Hilo in 1997 as an assistant professor of political science.
-By 2006, as an associate professor of political science at Florida Atlantic University, he was named the university's 2006 Distinguished Teacher of the Year.
-He joined Lynn University in 2007.
+Watson held positions at Troy University, Northern Arizona University, the University of Hawaiʻi at Hilo, and Florida Atlantic University, before joining the faculty of Lynn University in 2007.
+He has won several Distinguished Teacher of the Year awards in his career.
+He also taught with the Junior Statesman Foundation at Yale, Stanford, and Georgetown, and served as a visiting scholar at several universities in the US.

 Books

-Watson is the author of books including:
+Watson is the author of books, including: